Orifice Flow Meter- Its Working, Types of Orifice Plates

 Orifice Flow Meter Working Principle

-Before we discuss the Orifice flow meter construction details, let’s have a look on a term called ‘Vena-Contracta’
+Before we discuss the Orifice flow meter construction details, let’s have a look at a term called ‘Vena-Contracta’

 As shown in below figure, whenever a fluid passes through a restriction, there is change in fluid’s velocity and pressure.
 The point where the fluid’s velocity is maximum is termed as Vena-Contracta point.
 The pressure at Vena-Contracta point is low.